 The berries contain powerful phytonutrients shown in dozens of studies to interrupt the hormonal mechanism that causes the prostate to be enlarged.
 Saw Palmetto (Serenoa repens) is the best-selling natural prostate remedy, the berry outsells all other herbal prostate remedies combined.

 The prostate is a walnut-sized gland that lies at the base of the bladder and surrounds the urethra.
 The urethra is the tube that carries urine from the bladder to the penis.
 The prostate gland secrets about 25% of the seminal fluid that's combined with sperm during ejaculation.
 This fluid acts as a lubricant to protect and energize sperm.

-Only the male of our species have a prostate.
+Only the male of our species has a prostate.
 Due to hormonal changes that take place after the age of 40, the prostate can grow to many times its normal size.
-In extreme cases it can grow as large as a grapefruit.
-This is normally referred to as benign prostatic hyperplasia, or BPH.
+In extreme cases, it can grow as large as a grapefruit.
+This is normally referred to as benign prostatic hyperplasia or BPH.
 When the prostate grows, it puts pressure on and narrows the diameter of the urethra and pushes against the bladder, obstructing the flow of urine, resulting in a weak, often interrupted urinary stream.
-Some of the symptoms of BPH are a frequent need to urinate, feeling as if you can never completely empty your bladder, and a loss of sexual potency.
+Some of the symptoms of BPH are a frequent need to urinate, feeling as if you can never completely empty your bladder and a loss of sexual potency.

 If you have these symptoms you should immediately make an appointment to see a urologist.
-If you are taking Saw Palmetto it's important to inform your urologist as it may definitely effect test he may do.
+If you are taking Saw Palmetto it's important to inform your urologist as it may definitely affect the test he may do.